E-mails with the subject 'link exchange' get deleted.

 It seems our website submission

-guidelines often get ignored though, so here's how not to get listed on Travel Notes.
+guidelines often get ignored, so here's how not to get listed on Travel Notes.

 Search Engine Optimisation

-If it looks like the text on your page is meant for search engine
+If it looks like the text on your page is only meant for search engine

 That means if your font is too small, light grey on white or contains